-To receive a quotation for a telephone system, please fill in the form below and we will get back you within 24 hours.
+To receive a quotation for a telephone system, please fill in the form below and a member of our team will be in touch as soon as possible.

 Each PBX-connected station, such as a desk phone, cordless phone, or a fax machine, is often referred to as an extension and has a designated extension telephone number.